JunoNgx/sakata/README.md

 Due to its unique nature, this keyboard project is not requested to merge to QMK.
 There is no reason to bloat up a public repository used by millions of people with configuration used by one single board.

-Information in this repository can hopefully assist other learners and keyboard enthusiasts in creating their own project.
+Publicised information in this repository can hopefully assist other learners and keyboard enthusiasts in creating their own project.

 ## Information